Updated August 2023

-… do you agree, horse people?
+… what are your thoughts on this topic, horse people?
 Is counterconditioning a real possibility, or is the risk of poisoning too great?
 Have you found another way of shaping the transition that might help the would-be cross-over horse trainer who’s reading this?
 Please share with us in the comments’ section!

 Did you find this blog post interesting?
-Perhaps, then, you’d want to get information about my online courses – I have one about how emotions impact behaviour, and two about animal training (one introductory, one advanced)?
-Sign up below to get notified of when they’re open for admission – and I’ll also notify you about future blog posts and free webinars!
+Perhaps, then, you’d want to get information about my online courses, all about what we as animal lovers might do to get happy animals who thrive in our company…?
+Sign up below to get notified of when they’re open for admission – and I’ll also notify you about future blog posts, silly experiments and free masterclasses!